george-hawkins/arf-drone/pages-and-videos.md

 ---

 Continuity testing the connections on your PDB after finishing soldering [video 5:02](https://www.youtube.com/watch?v=OpwBgGllcwg&t=302) (in German - the auto-translate subtitle aren't bad).
+Test for both good connections, i.e. hold one probe on the the main plus terminal and then check all ESC plus terminals, and for bad connections, i.e. continue to hold one probe on the main plus terminal and then check all ESC minus terminals.
+Do the same obviously for the main minus terminal.

 Sparkfun on [continuity testing](https://learn.sparkfun.com/tutorials/how-to-use-a-multimeter#continuity).